alexwillman/Project1-GNS3-Mid-Size-Company-Network/05-EtherChannel-and-Spanning-Tree.md

 no shutdown
 exit
 ```
-Again, the native vlan mismatch messages will clog up the screen so the example screenshot will only show creation of channel group 4 and 5.
+Again, the messages will clog up the screen so the example screenshot will only show creation of channel group 4 and 5.

 ![](images/createchannelgroupimg2.PNG)